JauntyJJS/jaunty-blogdown/content/blog/2022-06-06-Using-Docker-To-Run-LINEX/index.md

 ---
-title: "Using Docker To Setup LINEX and MoSBi"
+title: "Using Docker To Setup LINEX and MoSBi in Windows 10"
 subtitle: ""
-excerpt: "This post aims to provide a step by step pictorial guide on how to Docker to set up Lipid Network EXplorer (LINEX) and Molecular Signatures with Biclustering (MoSBi)"
+excerpt: "This post aims to provide a step by step pictorial guide on how to [Docker](https://www.docker.com/) 🐳 to set up two open source web applications 🌐, Lipid Network EXplorer ([LINEX](https://exbio.wzw.tum.de/linex/)) and Molecular Signatures with Biclustering ([MoSBi](https://exbio.wzw.tum.de/mosbi/)) in Windows 10"
 date: 2022-05-31
 author: "Jeremy Selva"
 draft: true